 Plain WordPress comments can be hard to read.
-Visitors want to share their ideas or gain insights, but without simple formatting options, key points, links, or emphasis can get lost in a wall of text.
+Visitors want to share their ideas or gain insights, but without simple formatting options, their key points, links, or emphasis can get lost in a wall of text.

 One of the easiest ways to fix this is by adding quicktags to your WordPress comment forms.